 The profit split that will go to the investor after the preferred return is achieved.
 Certain structures will have a return to the Sponsor prior to investor receiving their profit share.
 For more information be sure to review the Financials Tab.

 The percentage of the purchase price of the asset being funded by the loan balance at the close of escrow.
+In the event, the metric being shown is loan to cost a hover over/tooltip will be added to indicate the loan proceeds on a loan to cost basis.

 The percentage of rentable units/square footage currently occupied by tenants.